Graveyard Shift (SpongeBob SquarePants): Production

-"Graveyard Shift" was written by Mr. Lawrence, Jay Lender and Dan Povenmire, with Sean Dempsey as animation director.
-Lender and Povenmire also served as storyboard directors.
-The episode originally aired on Nickelodeon in the United States on September 6, 2002 at 8:00pm, with a TV-Y7 parental rating.
+"Graveyard Shift" was written by Mr. Lawrence, Jay Lender and Dan Povenmire, with Sean Dempsey as animation director; Lender and Povenmire also served as storyboard directors.
+This episode was in early production sometime between March 19 and September 18, 2000, as Dan Povenmire first drew Squidward for this episode's storyboards when he was 36 1/2 years old.
 Lender proposed to have Count Orlok of the 1922 silent film Nosferatu appear as a gag in the final scene.
-Series creator Stephen Hillenburg accepted Lender's proposal and agreed.
-Lender said, "Steve gave you the opportunities to do things that would really be memorable, if you could sell him on it."
-Lender then searched for books with scannable pictures of Count Orlok.
-However, the used image of Orlok was taken from the Internet.
-He said, "I searched what little there was of the Web back then."
-Nick Jennings Photoshopped the smile on Orlok to make sure it matched Lender's board drawing.
-Lender said, "It was my baby, and I held its hand until we shipped it overseas to Rough Draft Studios in South Korea."
+Series creator Stephen Hillenburg accepted Lender's proposal, with Lender noting that Hillenburg "gave [the staff] the opportunities to do things that would really be memorable, if you could sell him on it."
+Lender decided that the characters should refer to Orlok as "Nosferatu" so that he would be more broadly recognizable, and used a still from the film that he found on the Internet, while Nick Jennings photoshopped the smile on Orlok to make sure it matched Lender's board drawing.
 Before Orlok, Lender thought of "Floorboard Harry", a deleted gag that concludes the broadcast episode, in which he initially flickers the lights.

+Release

-"Graveyard Shift" was released on the DVD compilation titled SpongeBob SquarePants: Nautical Nonsense and Sponge Buddies on March 12, 2002.
+"Graveyard Shift" originally aired on Nickelodeon in the United States on September 6, 2002, at 8:00pm, with a TV-Y7 parental rating.
+The episode was released on the DVD compilation titled SpongeBob SquarePants: Nautical Nonsense and Sponge Buddies on March 12, 2002.
 It was also included on the SpongeBob SquarePants: The Complete 2nd Season DVD released on October 19, 2004.
 On September 22, 2009, the episode was released on the SpongeBob SquarePants: The First 100 Episodes, alongside all of the episodes of seasons one through five.
-On September 14, 2010, "Graveyard Shift" was released on the 10 Happiest Moments DVD.
+On June 9, 2009, "Graveyard Shift" was released on the 10 Happiest Moments DVD.